woss/fork-polkadot-js-api/substrate/extrinsics.md

   Effects will be felt at the beginning of the next era.

   The dispatch origin for this call must be _Signed_ by the controller, not the stash.
+And, it can be only called when [`EraElectionStatus`] is `Closed`.

   \# \<weight>